-5.13 An accredited person must provide the notification by updating the consumer dashboard for a consumer to include the matters discussed in paragraphs 5.23 to 5.36 as soon as practicable after CDR data relating to that consumer is collected.
+5.13 An accredited data recipient must provide the notification by updating the consumer dashboard for a consumer to include the matters discussed in paragraphs 5.24 to 5.35 as soon as practicable after collecting CDR data relating to that consumer.

-5.14 The consumer dashboard is an online service that must be provided by an accredited person to each consumer who has provided consent to the collection and use of their CDR data.
-Accredited persons are required by CDR Rule 1.14 to include within the consumer’s dashboard certain details of each consent to collect and use CDR data that has been given by the consumer.
+5.14 The consumer dashboard is an online service that must be provided by an accredited person to each consumer who has provided consent to the collection, use and/or disclosure of their CDR data.
+Accredited persons are required by CDR Rule 1.14 to include within the consumer’s dashboard certain details of each consent to collect, use and disclose CDR data that has been given by the consumer.

 Who must be notified?

-5.16 The accredited person must notify the consumer who gave the consent to collect the CDR data.
+5.17 The accredited data recipient must notify the consumer who gave the consent to collect the CDR data.

-5.17 There may be more than one consumer to whom a set of CDR data applies, for example, where there are joint account holders of a bank account.
-In this example, the accredited person is required by CDR Rule 7.4 to update only the consumer dashboard of the requesting joint account holder.
+5.18 There may be more than one consumer to whom a set of CDR data applies, for example, where there are joint account holders of a bank account.
+In this example, the accredited data recipient is required by CDR Rule 7.4 to update only the consumer dashboard of the requesting joint account holder.

 When must notification be given?

-5.18 An accredited person must notify the consumer as soon as practicable after the CDR data is collected.
+5.19 An accredited data recipient must notify the consumer as soon as practicable after the CDR data is collected.

-5.20 The test of practicability is an objective test.
-It is the responsibility of the accredited person to be able to justify any delay in notification.
+5.21 The test of practicability is an objective test.
+It is the responsibility of the accredited data recipient to be able to justify any delay in notification.

-5.21 In determining what is ‘as soon as practicable’, the accredited person may take the following factors into account:
+5.22 In determining what is ‘as soon as practicable’, the accredited data recipient may take the following factors into account: